 Getting back to the things trout eat that look like gray mop flies, I need to modify that statement a bit.
 There are things trout eat that would look a lot like gray mop flies if only people tied mop flies to look like the things trout eat.
 To me, a mop fly could look very, very much like a crane fly larva, but nearly all the mop flies I have seen had a black bead and black dubbing.
 Caddis larvae, perhaps?
-Crane fly larvae do not have black heads or anything that that looks like black dubbing.
+Crane fly larvae do not have black heads or anything that looks like black dubbing.
 They just look like little sausage shaped things, often but not always gray.
 They are also big, twice as long as the little mop fingers from a mit.

 So, going for a super simple crane fly larva imitation, I cut about a little under 2" off the gray skein, tied it onto a size 12 nymph hook and painted both ends with superglue.
 I'll need to fish it more to see if it is worth a more detailed tying description (which would not be quite like any mop fly step-by-step I have seen to date).

 By now you have probably guessed the second surprise for the day.
 I was fishing a worm (a real worm) on point and the mop fly as a dropper.
 The trout took the mop fly!
 Maybe because it was bigger, maybe because it drifted a few inches closer to where the fish was and fish didn't want to move.
 I don't know.
 All I do know is the trout took the mop fly instead of a real worm that was only a few inches away.